Making media fit for the future

 • How would such a media landscape be financially viable?

-Participants are people with different perspectives, based on the diverse population in Baden-Württemberg: men and women, old and young, people from different sized towns, from all four administrative districts, with different educational backgrounds, with or without a history of migration.
+Participants were people with different perspectives, based on the diverse population in Baden-Württemberg: men and women, old and young, people from different sized towns, from all four administrative districts, with different educational backgrounds, with or without a history of migration.

 Scientific support

-With this key, the organisers are following a recommendation from the University of Freiburg, which is providing scientific support for the forum.
+With this key, the organisers were following a recommendation from the University of Freiburg, which is providing scientific support for the forum.
 The team, led by political scientist Prof Dr Uwe Wagschal, is investigating the development of the two different groups, among other things.

 Organisation and funding